 You can also take advantage of the tax incentives that come with choosing to leave New York to buy a home in Vermont.

 Since Vermont is rural, you’ll have some unique expenses to manage.
 For example, if you want to heat in the winter, you’ll need to fill your propane tank.
 In addition, some plumbing and electrical issues might develop that require your attention.

 The good news is that the money you put into your home in Vermont becomes equity that you can cash out later.

 What About the Politics in Vermont?

 One hesitation for many families in today’s polarized political climate is to move somewhere with an unknown attitude.
-You’ll discover that the people in Vermont are incredibly engaged, and many households identify as being liberal.
+However, you’ll discover that the people in Vermont are incredibly engaged, and many households identify as being liberal.

 Even with that designation, the political climate is hyper-local.
 People focus on being practical with their governing preferences instead of following ideological platforms.

-Although the excitement of the big city isn’t always easy to leave behind, you’ll discover that having some peace and quiet isn’t boring.
-It gives you the chance to relax, pursue a hobby, or find something new to love.
+Although the excitement of the big city isn’t always easy to leave behind, you’ll discover that having some peace isn’t dull.
+Instead, it gives you the chance to relax, pursue a hobby, or find something new to love.

 In Vermont, the goal isn’t to hustle so that you can try to get ahead.
 Learning how to use power tools, figure out how to get a cell signal in the forest, and build a foundation for long-term satisfaction.

 You can even commute back to NYC after making a move.
 The Vermont Shires Connector is a twice-daily shuttle service that connects Bennington and Manchester with the Albany-Rensselaer Amtrak Station.